 But picking the right tool is more than consulting a top 10 recruiting tools list.
 It’s about finding the recruitment tools and techniques that work best for your business.
 Consider the on-demand phone interview vs. the video interview.
 Both promise the benefits of asynchronous interviews, but only one truly delivers an accessible and time-saving solution — the phone interview.

-If you want to check out the benefits of the on-demand phone interview for you and your hiring process, start your pilot with Qualifi today to help you handle your bulk-recruiting needs.
+If you want to check out the benefits of the on-demand phone interview for you and your hiring process, Schedule a demo of Qualifi today to help you handle your bulk-recruiting needs.